apache/flink/docs/streaming_guide.md

 #### Kafka Sink
 A class providing an interface for sending data to Kafka.

-The followings have to be provided for the `KafkaSink()` constructor in order:
+The followings have to be provided for the `KafkaSink(…)` constructor in order:

 1. The topic name
-2. The hostname
+2. The hostname of a Kafka broker
 3. Serialisation schema

 Example: